fahimshahariar1/DingConnect/README.md

-<h1>DingConnect Demo — International Mobile Top-Up Flow (Blazor)
+#DingConnect Demo — International Mobile Top-Up Flow (Blazor)

 A modern end-to-end demo application that simulates an international mobile top-up experience, inspired by real-world telecom aggregation platforms.

 This project focuses on clean architecture, real API integration patterns, and user-centric flow design, while intentionally operating in demo / validation mode only.

-✨ What This Project Demonstrates
+##✨What This Project Demonstrates

 This application showcases how a real top-up platform works from start to finish: